Shira Katz Scanlon, Esq.

 Ms. Katz Scanlon received her Bachelor of Arts in Psychology from Rutgers University in August 2005.
 She earned her Juris Doctor from the Thomas R. Kline School of Law at Drexel University in May 2009, where she graduated magna cum laude as a member of the inaugural class.

 Ms. Katz Scanlon co-founded the Jewish Law Students’ Association in her first year of law school and was selected by the faculty as a member of Drexel’s Inaugural Moot Court Board.
 During her tenure at Drexel University, Ms. Katz Scanlon also received the Excellence in Service Award for her work with the Marshall-Brennan Constitutional Literacy Project, and she received the Exceptional Service Honors Pro Bono Award.
+She received the law school’s Inaugural Distinguished Alumni award in 2016.
+That year, she was also recognized by American Jewish Committee, on which Board she served at the time, and received the Murray Friedman Emerging Leader Award.

 Ms. Katz Scanlon was an Adjunct Professor and Program Coordinator for the Marshall-Brennan Constitutional Literacy Project at Drexel University’s Thomas R. Kline School of Law through the spring of 2020.
-Ms. Katz Scanlon is also currently a Board Member and serves on the Executive Committee for Women Owned Law, where she chaired the organization’s annual Symposium in 2022 through 2024, and she remains on the planning committee.
+Ms. Katz Scanlon is currently President of the non-profit Women Owned Law, where she has served on the Board since 2023, previously chaired the organization’s annual Symposium in 2022 through 2024, and she is currently overseeing the organization’s growth plan.
+She received Women Owned Law’s Distinguished Member Service Award in 2025.